Red54/fvm/README.md

 ===

 Fvm is a cross-platform kvm, it supports Windows & Linux host so far.

-	qemu-fvm is a customized version of qemu, like qemu-kvm. vmmr0 is a kernel module (driver) to accelerate qemu.
+	qemu-fvm is a customized version of qemu, like qemu-kvm.

+	vmmr0 is a kernel module (driver) to accelerate qemu.

 How to Build :

-	On Linux Host, build it like kvm;
+	On Linux Host, build it like kvm.

 	On Windows Host (only support windows kernel version > 7600, amd64 architecture):

 	1. Build qemu-fvm :
 		1) checkout source code.
 		2) modify winconf_64.sh :